Queen snake: Reproduction

 Female queen snakes will be fully sexually mature at three years of age, males at two years.
 Breeding takes place in the spring and autumn months.
+Males use tongue-flicking to detect pheromones released by nearby females.
 If mating was in the autumn, the female can delay giving birth until spring, storing the energy she will need through the months that she will be in a period of brumation.
 This snake is ovoviviparous, the female giving birth to live young after carrying the eggs within her body.
 This differs from oviparous and viviparous snakes.
 Litter size can vary from 5 to 20, and the time for an individual birth is from 1.5 to 2.5 minutes.
 Time between individual births is 4 minutes to 1 hour, with the average time being 11 minutes.
+Northern populations tend to have larger clutches on average.

 The newly born snakes will be approximately 6 in long and weigh 0.1 oz.
 Newborn snakes begin to grow very rapidly and may shed their skin twice in their first week while living on the nutrient rich yolk stores they preserve through this time in their lives.
-The baby snakes are able to swim and move about and they must fend for themselves independently directly after birth.
+The baby snakes are precocial, meaning they are able to swim and move about and they must fend for themselves independently directly after birth.
 Juvenile queen snakes range from 17.5 to 23 cm in length.

 Habitat

 The habitat requirements for the queen snake are very specific, and this snake is never found in areas that lack clean running streams and watersheds with stony and rocky bottoms.
 The water temperature must be a minimum of 50 °F during the snake's active months.
 This is in a large part due to the snake's dietary requirements.
 They subsist almost entirely on fresh water crayfish.
 It preys almost exclusively on newly-molted crayfish, which are not able to defend themselves effectively with their pincers.
 One study indicates that crayfish make up over 90% of the snake's diet.
+There is some evidence that these snakes may be sensitive to a chemical called ecdysone produced by molting crayfish, which they most likely sense with their Jacobson's organ.

 Other sources of food include frogs, tadpoles, newts, salamanders, minnows, snails, and fairy shrimp.
-The queen snake does not find its food by sight or heat detection, but by smell, using its tongue to carry the scent of its prey to receptors within its mouth.
-In this way it is able to home in on its prey, even under water.
+The queen snake does not find its food by sight or heat detection, but by smell, flicking its tongue to carry the scent of its prey to chemoreceptors, the vomeronasal organ, within its mouth.
+In this way it is able to hone in on its prey, even under water.